Brochure for Bachelor’s Degree in Interior Design

-Program DescriptionThe Bachelor Degree in Interior Design (BID) is an accredited Level 6 Degree program – 180 ECTS spread over 3 years of Study.
+The Bachelor’s Degree in Interior Design (BID) is an accredited Level 6 Degree program – 180 ECTS spread over 3 years of Study.
 The program equips learners with the skills to design and produce functional and comfortable spaces.
-This includes comprehending client requirements and incorporating them into the project, as well as considering industry standards and market conditions to create usable spaces.
+This includes understanding client requirements and integrating them into the project, as well as considering industry standards and market conditions to create functional and usable spaces.
 Interior designers are creative leaders who uplift society with their analytical thinking and problem-solving abilities, not just in choosing furniture but also in creating better experiences in any place.
 When designing a space, designers consider the intended user and the area’s functioning while selecting the appropriate materials and styles to complement each other.
-This program explains the importance of designers in society by starting with fundamental design principles and going through the evolution of styles and design, space planning, followed by a creative portfolio to showcase their works. |
+This program explains the importance of designers in society by starting with fundamental design principles and progressing through the evolution of styles and design, as well as space planning, culminating in a creative portfolio that showcases their work.

 Entry Requirements